dolittle-interaction/JavaScript.Components.Aurelia/Documentation/controls/NavigationView/_index.md

 #### left
 `paneDisplayMode.left` will always act fully expanded on the left side of the screen.
 Stretched in full height and `20rem` (`320px` when base `font-size` equals `16px`) width.
 This counts for screen sizes tablet and up.
-On screen smaller than `37.5rem(600px)`, the menu will be out of view on the left side, a hamburger icon will appear top, left on the screen, and when toggeled, the menu will slide in from the left.
+On-screen smaller than `37.5rem(600px)`, the menu will be out of view on the left side, a hamburger icon will appear top, left on the screen, and when toggled, the menu will slide in from the left.

 {{% notice note %}}
 [You can see the breakpoints here](/interaction/styles/settings/base/#layout-small-breakpoints-scss-small)